MGoibert/TDA_for_adv_robustness/README.md

 ### A) Preparatory steps

-The main dependency of the project is dionysus, which require:
+The main dependency of the project is dionysus, which requires:
 * Boost 1.55
 * GCC 5.4
 (cf. [official doc from dionysus](https://pypi.org/project/dionysus/))